TimothyDanielQlik/git-site/docs/merge-gitExt.md

 1. Select **Delete branch** > `feature/HLP-1`

     A dialog opens.
-You can select **Force delete** if you have some uncommited changes on this branch that have not been merged (and that you don't want to keep).
+You can select **Force delete** if you have some uncommitted changes on this branch that have not been merged (and that you don't want to keep).

 1. Click **Delete**.

-???Note
+!!!
+Note
     You only want to delete feature branches after the work is finished that the commits have been squashed and cherry-picked to master.